peterferguson/v4/content/about/index.md

 Shortly after graduating from the [University of Cambrige](https://www.cam.ac.uk/), I decided to take some time away from academia, passing up an offer for a PhD programme studying the geometry of String Theory.

 I quickly became interested in ML problems & I began looking for work as a Data Scientist.
-I joined the team at [SimplyIOA](https://www.simplyioa.com/) where I work on everything data.My projects have included everything from ETLs & automation to ML projects, such as, record linkage, retention modelling & pdf information extraction.
+I joined the team at [SimplyIOA](https://www.simplyioa.com/) where I work on everything data.
+My projects have included everything from ETLs & automation to ML projects, such as: record linkage, retention modelling & pdf information extraction.

 My goal is to become a machine/deep learning researcher.
 This website will serve as both a personal portfolio and also a place for me to share my notes and findings along the journey.